 Street vendors constitute a complex network of actors across sectors, ranging from civil society to distributors, intermediaries and local governments.
 The vendors have perceptions and imaginaries about money and their individual scope for saving.
 These perceptions are not individual, they are shaped by the collective that the vendors are part of.
 The way they allocate themselves in the public space and the configuration of power centers are key determinants for their possibilities to save money together.

 While doing this study I was advised by professors at the School of Economics, who introduced me to the tendency of calling 'patterns' to all the activities shared by several vendors.
-However, I started finding how those commonalities actually configure collective ways of doing things -as oppose to many people doing the same thing.
+However, I started finding how those commonalities actually configure collective ways of aspiring and imagining the future.

 Collective ambitions to stay in the informality